freddy-alexis-ht/Git-GitHub/README.md

 ~~~

 Because of this change, in IntelliJ we have that branch set: worker-A's branch
-For some reason (i.e. vacation), worker-A is not present, so we add a line to 'misiones.md', because it was necessary:
+Let's say that, for some reason (i.e. vacation) worker-A is not present, so we add a line to 'misiones.md', because it was necessary:
 ~~~
 ### Missions